 One of the methods used to gather information was to include a questionnaire form along with the ‘Sugar Cards’ that were sent out to every household in the area after the introduction of sugar rationing – the precursor to the general food rationing which eventually came into effect in December 1917.
 The results of this request were patchy and necessarily incomplete, but in July 1920 the book appeared – with the name of the ‘well known and highly respected gentleman’ who bore the expenses revealed as Walter Morrison himself – and the long process of distribution began.

 Craven’s Part in the Great War is, indeed, a handsomely produced and attractive work, and a full facsimile of the volume can be viewed on this site.
-It consists of an introductory outline of the War, the War Record of the 1st/6th Battalion Duke of Wellington’s (West Riding) Regiment and the nominal Rolls of Honour of the 1st/6th and 2nd/6th Battalions (the former containing the names of all the troops who embarked for France on 14th April 1915).
+It consists of an introductory outline of the War, the War Record of the 1/6th Battalion Duke of Wellington’s (West Riding Regiment) and the Nominal Rolls of the 1/6th and 2/6th Battalions containing the names of those who embarked for France on 14th April 1915 and 5th February 1917 respectively.

 There is an account of the wreck of the hospital ship ‘Rohilla’ off Whitby and the remaining bulk of the volume then consists of ‘Craven’s Roll of Honour.’
 This comprises a listing – with accompanying photographs (where available) and varying amounts of information – of the 1,554 officers, N.C.O.’s, men and the one woman (according to the book) who died, either on active service or as a direct result of wounds or disease, from August 1914 up to the Armistice of 11th November 1918, on past the signing of the Treaty of Versailles on June 28th 1919 and into 1920.
 The final pages of the volume consist of a (partial) list of all the servicemen and women who gained honours in the War.